Breville

 A Lesson in Design: Simplicity and Detail

 The Breville brand refresh became a valuable learning experience during my early days as a designer.
-I learned the importance of scrutinizing even the smallest details in a logo’s design.
-Subtle changes, such as kerning and letterform adjustments, made a profound impact on how the brand was perceived.
+I learned the importance of scrutinizing even the smallest details in a logotype design.
+Subtle changes, such as kerning and letterform adjustments, make a profound impact on how a brand is perceived.
+The finalized logotype retained Breville’s existing brand equity while remaining simple, distinct, memorable, and—most importantly—modern.

 Get in touch...